 The annual NAMM conventions are events that every gear hungry guitarist looks forward to.
 The best companies in the business are in attendance each year showcasing their latest cutting edge guitar gear.
-Winter NAMM 2014 was no exception, and there was certainly plenty of great new gear to get excited about.
+Winter NAMM 2014 was no exception, and there was certainly plenty of great new gear and guitar pedals to get excited about.

 While there were plenty of new guitars, amplifiers, and other guitar-related products at NAMM, this list chronicles 20 of the most exciting new guitar effects pedals unveiled at the show for the first time.
 A few of these pedals were announced in the weeks leading up to Winter NAMM 2014, but none of these pedals have been publicly playable until this NAMM show.
 We’re not rehashing any of the pedals from last year’s Summer NAMM 2013 or else you’d see the Zvex Fuzz Factory 7 and Pigtronix Echolution 2 on this list, both of which were playable at the show this year.